-Each class has at least one hour of timetabled discrete Computing which takes place in the 31 workstation capacity Computer suite in order to accomplish their Computing scheme of work units.
+Each GMS class and from Y1 to Y4 classes have at least one hour of timetabled discrete Computing which takes place in the 34 workstation capacity Computer suite in order to accomplish their Computing scheme of work units.
 A computer suite timetable is displayed within the staffroom for staff to sign up for additional time where appropriate to apply the use of IT to their subject areas.

-Pupils have access to the wireless network via 15 laptops, across all parts of the school for research activities and the creative use of IT across the curriculum.
-If more funding becomes available the number of laptops may be increased.
-Digital projectors, which are ceiling mounted, are located in all but one of the classrooms as well as the computer suite and main hall.
-All but three classrooms have interactive white boards.
-These are used as a teaching resource across the curriculum.
+Pupils have access to the wireless network via laptops, netbooks and i-pads across all parts of the school for research activities and the creative use of IT across the curriculum.
+If more funding becomes available the number of mobile devices may be increased.
+Digital projectors, which are ceiling mounted, are located in all classrooms as well as the computer suite and main hall.
+Interactive white boards are used as a teaching resource across the curriculum.